Discrete Flow-Based Generative Models for Measurement Optimization in Quantum Computing: Methods

 \subsection{Color assignment with GFlowNets}

-For the measurement problem, the algorithm consists of the sequential coloring of the graph representing the qubit Hamiltonian.
-The goal is to color the complement of the commutativity graph for the system, where each node represents a Pauli word in the Hamiltonian, and the node color indicates which group it belongs to.
+For the measurement problem, the algorithm consists of sequentially coloring the graph that represents the qubit Hamiltonian.
+The goal is to color the complement of the commutativity graph of the system, where each node represents a Pauli word in the Hamiltonian, and the node color indicates which group it belongs to.

 We start with the uncolored graph for the system.
 This state is given to a GNN, as described in Section \ref{sec:arch}, which will estimate the forward flow of assigning a color to the next node, $P_F$, alongside the associated backward policy $P_B$.
-The color assignment on each node with the available colors represents the set of actions for GFlowNet, and is masked according to validity constraints, i.e., a graph is not valid if two connected nodes have the same color.
-The step of the trajectory defines the node to be colored.
+The color assignment on each node, with available colors, represents the set of actions for GFlowNest and is masked according to validity constraints; i.e., a graph is invalid if two connected nodes have the same color.
+The step in the trajectory determines which node to color.
 To reduce the size of the sampling space, we set an upper bound on the number of colors according to a greedy coloring algorithm, which tries to color the graph using as few colors as possible, following a random sequential strategy, as implemented in NetworkX \cite{NetworkX}.
 This bound is also implemented in the mask function.

-Our proposed algorithm continues until a fully colored graph is produced, representing a terminal state $s_f$, for which a reward function $R(s_f)$ is computed.
+Our proposed algorithm continues until a fully colored graph is produced, representing a terminal state $s_f$ corresponding to a non-overlapping grouping of the Hamiltonian, for which a reward function $R(s_f)$ is computed.
 The loss function is generated for the trajectory, and the model is updated after \texttt{n\_update} full-trajectories.
 The algorithm stops when the preset number of total samples is generated.
+The approximate computational complexity of the algorithm is $\sim\mathcal{O}\left(S(N_P^2+E)\right)$ where $S$ is the number of samples and $E$ the number of edges on the graph, which for sparse graphs becomes $\sim\mathcal{O}\left(SN_P^2\right)$.
 See Fig.~\ref{fig:GFlow} for a visualization of the proposed algorithm. \\

 To sample useful and valid groupings with GFlowNets, the reward function must be carefully designed.
-We define the total reward $R(x)$ as a weighted sum of two components: i) the number of measurements required to reach a target accuracy $R_M$, and ii) a regularization term penalizing excessive groupings (colors) $R_G$,
+We define the total reward $R(x)$ as a weighted sum of three components: i) the number of measurements required to reach a target accuracy $R_M$, ii) a regularization term penalizing excessive groupings (colors) $R_G$, and iii) the total number of two-qubit gates for the compiled circuits for a given grouping

-where $\lambda_{0}$ and $\lambda_{1}$ are hyperparameters controlling the relative importance of each term.
-The measurement term is given by
+where $\lambda_i$s are the set of hyperparameters controlling each term in $R(x)$.
+The measurement term is given by,